LETTER FROM GUARDIAN HOME

 Has it been more of a time commitment having the Guardian dog?

 No, quite contrary!
 We get to plan ahead for a paid vacation!
 We would commit the same amount of time with any dog, as it is a responsibility as a dog owner.
 The only difference has been to be aware of her heat cycles and recording the dates to ensure we get her to Julie for breeding.
 We LOVE the fact that we can count on vacationing every year while Tully is whelping her litter.
-Not only that, but instead of PAYING for kenneling at a large kennel, she is loved and cared for by Julie's family AND we get a $500 bonus for each litter.
-It's like we are being paid to be on vacation!
+Not only that, but instead of PAYING for kenneling at a large kennel, she is loved and cared for by Julie's family.
+And we get a $500 Bonus, it's like paid vacation!
 Who can complain?

 Do you have special training or other requirements with you have a Guardian dog?